Matt Sheldon: St. Louis Rams (2001–05)

-Buffalo Bills (2006-09)
+Buffalo Bills (2006–09)

 In 2006, Sheldon joined the Buffalo Bills as linebackers coach, where he worked for four seasons.

 The Bills’ 2006 linebacker corps was led by veteran London Fletcher, whom Sheldon had previously worked with in St. Louis.
 Fletcher enjoyed one of the top statistical years of his career in 2006, leading the team with 157 tackles and scoring two defensive touchdowns.
 Fletcher's four interceptions and 11 passes defensed on the year both led all NFL linebackers.
 Sheldon also shaped the development of veteran linebacker Angelo Crowell, who in only 11 games logged 95 tackles, two interceptions, two sacks and a forced fumble.

 In 2007, Sheldon led one of the NFL's youngest linebacking groups.
 After rookie second-round pick Paul Posluszny’s season (26 tackles) was cut short in Week 3 by a broken forearm, second-year undrafted free agent middle linebacker John DiGiorgio started the remaining 13 games and produced 137 tackles (second on team), an interception and two sacks.
 Crowell also saw an uptick in production, posting a career-high and team leading 140 tackles (fourth in AFC).
 Crowell posted the most tackles for an outside linebacker in the AFC and made a number of game-changing plays, including a safety, sack, interception, forced fumble and fumble recovery.

 The linebacking corps continued its growth under Sheldon in 2008.
 In his first full season, Posluszny posted a team-high 129 tackles, along with an interception and a fumble recovery.
 Veteran Kawika Mitchell, whom the team signed as a free agent prior to the season, contributed 91 tackles, four sacks, two interceptions and 15 quarterback pressures.

 In 2009, Sheldon helped steer the Bills’ young linebacking corps through an injury-plagued season.
 Despite using nine different starters over the course of the year, Sheldon's linebackers helped Buffalo's defense finish second in the NFL in both pass defense (184.3 yards per game) and interceptions (28).
-With starters Mitchell and Keith Ellison lost for the year due to injuries in the first half of the season, the group was again led by Posluszny, who despite being limited by injury to 12 games outpaced his full 2008 season with a team-high 116 tackles, including six for losses.
+With starters Mitchell and Keith Ellison out for the year due to injuries in the first half of the season, the group was again led by Posluszny, who despite being limited by injury to 12 games outpaced his full 2008 season with a team-high 116 tackles, including six for losses.
 Posluszny flashed big-play potential, logging three interceptions, three forced fumbles, one sack and 12 quarterback pressures.
 With injuries taking a toll on his position group, Sheldon also helped convert strong safety Bryan Scott to linebacker, where in just nine games he totaled 54 tackles, two sacks and three quarterback pressures.
 Additionally, rookie Nic Harris contributed 25 tackles in just three games.